-Issuer Commonwealth of Pennsylvania

-Offering consisting of \$650,000,000 First Series of 2011 (the \$161,575,000 First Refunding Series of 2011 (the \$811,575,000 Commonwealth of Pennsylvania, General Obligation Bonds, consisting of \$650,000,000 First Series of 2011 (the "First Series Bonds") and \$161,575,000 First Refunding Series of 2011 (the "First Refunding Series Bonds" and collectively with the First Series Bonds, the "Bonds").

-Dated Date Date of Issuance and Delivery

-Security General Obligations of the Commonwealth of Pennsyl pledged vania; full faith and credit

-Use of Proceeds The Commonwealth of Pennsylvania is issuing the Bon purpose: ds for the following

-Principal

-Purpose Amount

-First Series Bonds

-Capital Facilities Projects \$500,000,000

-Pennvest Projects \$150,000,000

-3 , ,

-First Refunding Series Bonds

-Refunding \$161,575,000

-Redemption The First Series Bonds maturing on or after November optional redemption in whole or in part (and if in part more maturities) at any time on and after November 1 price equal to the principal amount thereof, plus accrufixed for redemption , in part within one or 5, 2021 at a redemption

-The First Refunding Series Bonds are not subject to red emption prior to maturity.

-Authorized Denominations \$5,000 or integral multiples thereof.
+Issuer Commonwealth of Pennsylvania Offering \$950,000,000 Commonwealth of Pennsylvania, Gener Series of 2013 (the "Bonds"). \$950,000,000 Commonwealth of Pennsylvania, General Obligation Bonds, First Series of 2013 (the "Bonds").
+Dated Date Date of Issuance and Delivery Security General Obligations of the Commonwealth of Pennsylvania; full faith and credit pledged Use of Proceeds ds The Commonwealth of Pennsylvania is issuing the Bonds for the following purpose: Principal Purpose Amount Redemption Capital Facilities Projects Pennvest Projects Growing Greener II Projects The Bonds maturing on or after April 1, 2024 are subject in whole or in part (and if in part, in part within one of time on and after April 1, 2023 at a redemption price amount thereof, plus accrued interest to the date fixed r more maturities) at any equal to the principal Authorized Denominations \$5,000 or integral multiples thereof.
 Form of Bonds Bonds are issued in fully registered form through a book k-entry only system.

-Loan & Transfer Agent Wells Fargo Bank, National Association, Philadelphia, Pennsylvania.

-Legal Opinions Fox Rothschild LLP Bond Counsel.
-Linda Kelly, Attorney General of the Commonwealth of Pennsylvania.
+Loan & Transfer Agent Manufacturers and Traders Trust Company, Harrisburg , Pennsylvania.
+Legal Opinions McNees Wallace & Nurick LLC, Bond Counsel.
+Kathleen Kane, Attorney General of the Commonwealt h of Pennsylvania.
 Bond Ratings .
 Moody's Investors Service

-Official Statement \$811,575,000 Commonwealth of Pennsylvania General Obligation Bonds \$650,000,000 First Series of 2011 \$161,575,000 First Refunding Series of 2011
+Official Statement \$950,000,000 Commonwealth of Pennsylvania General Obligation Bonds First Series of 2013